lesonly/ISNet/README.md

 We provide the trained model file ([Baidu drive](link：https://pan.baidu.com/s/12Q0RGrQFch5oHJ-4xsIbcQ code：p50u), and run this command to check its completeness:
 ```
-cksum EAFNet
+cksum SENet
 ```
-you will obtain the result `EAFNet`.
+you will obtain the result `SENet`.

 ## evaluation